-Social listening can seem grating at first, especially if you’re forced to sort through hundreds of hate and troll comments to find any of value.
-But don’t be discouraged.
-There’s a reason why more than half of global marketers have turned to social listening to understand changing customer preferences and read customer comments.
+Social listening may seem overwhelming at first, especially when sifting through negative comments.
+However, don’t be discouraged.
+Over half of global marketers use social listening to understand changing customer preferences and gain valuable insights from customer feedback.

 - Take action and engage with your audience every chance you get.
 Listening is one thing, but validating your customer’s feedback through engagement fosters a stronger relationship.
 A 2021 SproutSocial-sponsored report found that 70% of consumers develop a stronger bond with a brand through social media interaction.
-That bond will lead to more valuable feedback and loyalty.
+That bond will lead to more valuable feedback and loyalty

 Whatever the best approach for your brand, keeping an ear to the ground and taking social feedback seriously will help you deliver more value to your customers.

 - The customers get to keep the product sample — everyone loves free stuff!

-- Sharing feedback makes them feel seen and heard by the brand.
+- Sharing feedback makes them feel seen and heard by the brand

-- They get a chance to try new products risk-free.
+- They get a chance to try new products risk-free

 Another key driver here is the interest that product sampling sparks.
 Consumers appreciate the generosity and feel that your brand takes their opinions seriously.
 This helps maintain loyalty with existing customers and creates memorable experiences for those just starting their journey with your brand.

-It’s totally normal to be ecstatic about glowing reviews, but you should actually spend more time analyzing negative feedback.
+It’s totally normal to be ecstatic about glowing reviews, but you should actually spend more time analyzing negative customer feedback.
 These less-than-favorable reviews will help you identify product flaws that went unnoticed during development and testing.

 If not, ignoring negative feedback can damage your brand’s reputation.
 Take Nintendo, for example.
 They’ve famously soured their standing among long-time supporters by seemingly disregarding — and in some cases even removing — products and features that customers have been vocal about wanting.
 Nintendo has decades of brand identity and billions in revenue to fall back on, though — most businesses aren’t so lucky.